-Would the Project: Potentially Significant Impact Less than Significant with Mitigation Less-than- Significant Impact No Impact a) a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes b) b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the Project may impede sustainable groundwater management of the basin? c) c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) result in substantial erosion or siltation on- or off-site? ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite? iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? \boxtimes iv) impede or redirect flood flows? \boxtimes d) ood hazard, tsunami, or seiche zones, risk ase of pollutants due to Project inundation? \boxtimes e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+Would the Project: Potentially Significant Impact Less than Significant with Mitigation Less-than- Significant Impact No Impact a) disc ate any water quality standards or waste harge requirements or otherwise stantially degrade surface or ground water lity? $\boxtimes$ b) or in stantially decrease groundwater supplies interfere substantially with groundwater narge such that the Project may impede tainable groundwater management of the in? $\boxtimes$ c) of th alted thro stantially alter the existing drainage pattern ne site or area, including through the ration of the course of a stream or river or ugh the addition of impervious surfaces, in anner which would: i) result in substantial erosion or siltation on- or off-site? ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite? $\boxtimes$ iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? $\boxtimes$ iv) impede or redirect flood flows? $\boxtimes$ d) ood hazard, tsunami, or seiche zones, risk ase of pollutants due to Project inundation? $\boxtimes$ е) wate flict with or obstruct implementation of a er quality control plan or sustainable undwater management plan?